2017–18 SPAL season

-The 2017–18 season was S.P.A.L.
-2013's first season in the top-flight of Italian football since 1968.
+The 2017–18 season was SPAL's first season in the top-flight of Italian football since 1968.
 The team were promoted as champions of Serie B.

 The club finished just above the relegation places, in 17th, securing a second season of Serie A football for the 2018–19 campaign; SPAL were eliminated in the fourth round of the Coppa Italia.